Nederlandsche Centraal-Spoorweg-Maatschappij

-The Nederlandsche Centraal-Spoorweg-Maatschappij (NCS) was founded on 20 February 1860 in Amsterdam and established in Utrecht from 1876 and was dissolved on 23 May 1934.
+The Nederlandsche Centraal-Spoorweg-Maatschappij (Dutch Central Railway Company, NCS) was founded on 20 February 1860 in Amsterdam and established in Utrecht from 1876 and was dissolved on 23 May 1934.
 The Central Railway Utrecht – Amersfoort – Zwolle – Kampen was constructed by the NCS.

 History

 The Utrecht – Amersfoort – Hattem line section was opened on 16 July 1863.
 Hattem – Zwolle, with the crossing of the IJssel, followed on 6 June 1864.
 The Kamperlijntje (Zwolle – Kampen) was closed after delay due to the flooding of the Mastenbroekerpolder on 10 May.
 Officially opened in 1865.

 The NCS also opened a number of branchlines railways in the province of Utrecht, Den Dolder – Baarn on 27 June 1898 and Bilthoven – Zeist on 29 August 1901.
 The starting point for the branchline trains was Utrecht from 1904 the Buurtstation, just north of the main station of the NRS and separated from it by the Leidse Vaart.
 The renovation of Utrecht Central Station in 1936, made this station had which 4 lines redundant.
 The tracks of the neighborhood station were extended to Central Station.
 Until the 1980s, the lines ' 1 to 4 remained recognizable as separate ends within Central Station.

-The local railway line Ede – Barneveld – Nijkerk was also operated by the NCS from 1902-1903.
+The local railway line Ede – Barneveld – Nijkerk was also operated by the NCS from 1902 to 1903.